pism/pism/doc/sphinx/jako.rst

 event which seems to have been driven by warmer ocean temperatures [Hollandetal2008]_.
-Because it is thick, has a steep surface slope, has a deep trough in its bedrock topography (Figure :ref:`fig-jako-basin-topg`), and has a thick layer of low-viscosity temperate ice at its base [Luethietal2009]_, this ice flow is different from the ice streams in West Antarctica or Northeast Greenland [TrufferEchelmeyer]_.
+Because it is thick, has a steep surface slope, has a deep trough in its bedrock topography (Figure :numref:`fig-jako-basin-topg`), and has a thick layer of low-viscosity temperate ice at its base [Luethietal2009]_, this ice flow is different from the ice streams in West Antarctica or Northeast Greenland [TrufferEchelmeyer]_.